 This blog may contain affiliate links.
 Read our disclosure policy for more info.

-Lake Louise is one of the most beautiful places to visit in Canada if not, all of North America!
+Lake Louise is one of the best lakes to see in Banff and easily one of the most beautiful places to visit in Canada if not, all of North America!
 Thanks to its picture-perfect scenery it’s one of the most popular tourist destinations in the country with approximately 3 million visitors visiting the lake annually, most of whom visit in the summer while touring the Rocky Mountains.

 Here, I will share with you all the best summer activities in Lake Louise as well as the best restaurants and hotels so that you can enjoy your time in Lake Louise this summer to the fullest.